cdoremus/deno-blog/posts/DRAFT_Deno_KV.2023-05-14.md

 ## Keys, values and versions
 ### Keys
 As stated above, Deno KV is a key-value database.
 In it's simplest form, a database record's data is persisted and found using the key.
 In Deno KV, the key is an array.
-Array members can be of NNNNNNNNNNNNN type.
+Each of the members of the array is called a part.
+All parts are linked together by what is called 'invisible delimeters' to form the key.
+Key parts can be of types `string`, `number`, `boolean`, `Uint8Array`, or `bigint`.

+Key parts are ordered lexicographically by their type, and within a given type, they are ordered by their value.
+Type ordering follows that `Uint8Array` > `string` > `number` > `bigint` > `boolean`.
+Within each type, there is a [defined ordering](https://deno.com/manual@main/runtime/kv/key_space#key-part-ordering) too.

 ### Values
-Deno KV values must be serializable. ???????
+In order for Deno KV values to be persisted, a value must be a serializable JavaScript type compatible with the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).
+Exceptions under the algorithm that prevents persistence includes:
+- function objects
+- DOM nodes
+- `RegExp.lastIndex` is not preserved if `RegEx` is used as a value.
+- Property descriptors, setters, getters, and similar metadata-like features of objects are not preserved.

+The `Deno.KvU64()` constructor function is a wrapper around an unsigned `bigint` value.
+The value is set via the constructor argument.
+It is required to do certian mathematical calculations on values including `sum`, `max` and `min`.

 ### Versioning
-Each time a new value is persisted to Deno KV, it is automatically given an alphanumeric version token which is based on the timestamp when the value was persisted.
-KV calls this version token a `versionstamp`.
-When that value is updated, a new versionstamp is created.
+Each time a new value is persisted to Deno KV, it is automatically given a version based on the timestamp when the value was persisted.
+KV calls this version a `versionstamp`.
+When a value is updated, a new versionstamp is created.

 ## CRUD operations: set, get, delete